 Topical Tincture for Wounds

-You can make a topical tincture of equal parts yarrow, echinacea, plantain, and comfrey with a small pinch of cayenne.
+To make the topical tincture, use equal parts yarrow, echinacea, plantain, and comfrey with a small pinch of cayenne.
 Add this to strong alcohol (such as Everclear) and steep it for two weeks.
 Strain the herbs out and seal the tincture in a jar.

 To make a topical spray, take a teaspoon of tincture and add it to 2-4 ounces of water.
 Use this on cuts, scrapes and rashes.